moheladwy/TodoFullstack/README.md

 ## Introduction

-This is a fullstack project that is built with React, Node.js, Express, and MongoDB.
-The project is a simple todo list application that allows users to add, delete, and update tasks.
+This is a full-stack project that is built with ASP.NET Core 8.0 for the backend, Sqlite3 for the Database, and ReactJS for the front end.
+The project is a simple to-do list application that allows users to add, delete, and update tasks.
 The project is built with a RESTful API and uses JWT for authentication.

 ## Installation